Edited: May 1, 2023

 Sewn version of the bandana, with stitching on the edges, and pink and orange tie dye

-For no-sew bandanas, use your ruler and a marking tool to mark out 17.5-18″ * squares for kids bandanas, and 22″ squares for adult bandanas (46 cm for a kid’s bandana and 56 cm for an adult’s).
-Cut on top of your line with pinking shears.
-Use Fray Stop to prevent fraying even further.
+For no-sew bandanas: Use your ruler and a marking tool to mark out 17.5-18″ squares for kids’ bandanas and 22″ squares for adult bandanas (46 cm for a kid’s bandana and 56 cm for an adult’s bandana).
+Cut on top of your measured line with pinking shears.
+To prevent fraying even further, use a fray preventer on the edges.

-For sewn bandanas, use your ruler and mark out 19″ squares for kids’ bandanas and 23″ squares for adult bandanas (48 cm for a kid’s bandana and 58 for an adult’s).
-Cut with fabric scissors.
+For sewn bandanas: Use your ruler and mark out 19″ squares for kids’ bandanas and 23″ squares for adult bandanas (48 cm for a kid’s bandana and 58 for an adult’s bandana).
+Cut out with fabric scissors.

 Pro Tip:

 To easily measure a square, measure one side and cut your fabric to the desired length or width.
-Then fold over at a diagonal matching the two corners.
-Cut on the line where the two fabric edges meet for a perfect square.
+Then fold over at a diagonal, matching the two corners.
+For a perfect square, cut on the line where the two fabric edges meet.

 Measuring the tie dyed fabric to cut